naamiahmed/BK-Undergraduates-website/README.md

   </tr>
 </table>

 <p style = "text-align: center; ">    This repository contains the code for the official website of the Bakinigahawela Undergraduate's Association.
-The website aims to provide information, resources, and updates to association members and the general public.   </p>
+The website aims to provide information, resources, and updates to association members and the general public .   </p>

 ![BK Undergraduate (FB Cover Photo)](https://github.com/user-attachments/assets/8188450a-75b4-4561-860d-9513e41a9fac)